 #5.
 "Cinema Verite"

 If you think our culture's fixation with reality TV is a relatively new fad, the HBO film "Cinema Verite" will change your tune.
-The film, starring James Gandolfini, Diane Lane and Tim Robbins, offers a fictionalized behind-the-scenes look at the making of "An American Family," the groundbreaking 1973 PBS documentary series that documented the inner-workings of a middle-class family, warts and all.
+The film, starring James Gandolfini, Diane Lane and Tim Robbins, offers a fictionalized behind-the-scenes look at the making of "An American Family," the groundbreaking 1973 PBS documentary series that documented the inner-workings of the middle-class Loud family, warts and all.

 Extras: Included is the making-of featurette "The Making of Cinema Verite," along with an informative audio commentary from directors Shari Springer Berman and Robert Pulcini ("American Splendor") and Lane.